 - Sound is the basis for literature (written works considered to possess lasting artistic merit) and the various practices and cultures associated with its production and consumption (reading, writing, and listening).

-Marshall McLuhan and his son and collaborator, Eric, expanded the terms "figure" and "ground," both coined by psychologist and phenomenologist Edgar Rubin in 1915, to explore visual perception.
+Marshall and Eric McLuhan expanded the terms "figure" and "ground," both coined by psychologist and phenomenologist Edgar Rubin in 1915, to explore visual perception.
 By figure, the McLuhans mean any object rising from or receding into ground.
 Ground is surface, configurational and comprised of all available figures (McLuhan and McLuhan 1988, 5).
 As Thomas MacFarlane explains, ground is subliminal, always beyond perception except through analysis of emerging and receding figures (MacFarlane 2013, 62).
 We may connect ground and figure with McLuhan's idea of acoustic space.
 Acoustic space is ground, the surface from which emerge figures (sounds) and into which they recede.

 MacFarlane provides an interesting example in his book, The Beatles and McLuhan: Understanding the Electric Age.
 MacFarlane discusses how The Beatles, four young men from England then and still reigning as the world's most famous and influential rock music group, used multi-track recording technologies from 1964-1970 to explore McLuhan's predicted shift from visual modes of perception to a way of knowing based increasingly on sound, a shift to a world where immersion in a global community trumps the fixed individual viewpoint.
 They stopped touring, concentrating their time and effort instead in the studio where they produced increasingly complex narrative recordings.
 The Beatles, the group, as a form of ground [MacFarlane 2013, 109), engaged with recorded sound to create a "technological fable (myth)" (MacFarlane 2013, 104) that required active participation from all band members (figures) as well as audience to achieve its creation and consumption.